leoliiiiii/leoliiiiii.github.io/index.md

 My journey in machine learning and big data has been thrilling, and now I'm eager to pursue full-time opportunities to delve deeper into this dynamic field.
 Here is my [Resume](/assets/resume.pdf)

-Feel free to get in touch to explore potential collaborations and opportunities!
+Feel free to get in touch for collaborations and opportunities!